 He joined the Department of Psychiatry, University of Colombo in 1974 and was appointed to the Chair in 1989.
-He was appointed as a Senior Professor in 1997 and retired as the emeritus Professor of psychiatry in 2011.
-During his tenure in the university, apart from carrying out teaching, training, research and development activities he was the Senior Consultant Psychiatrist of the University Psychiatry unit of the National Hospital Colombo.
+He was appointed as a Senior Professor in 1997 and retired as the emeritus Professor of Psychiatry in 2011.
+During his tenure in the university, apart from carrying out teaching, training, research and development activities he was the Senior Consultant Psychiatrist of the University Psychiatry unit of the National Hospital Colombo..

 new systems based curriculum in 1994.
-During his tenure as the Head of the Department Psychological Medicine, clinical attachment I psychiatry was extended to two months and psychiatry was made a separate subject with independent evaluation at the final MBBS examination.
-The scope of the department was widened by renaming it as Department of Psychological Medicine and establishing academic positions in specialized areas.
-There had been significant reforms in the research ethics committee during his tenure as its chairman.
+During his tenure as the Head of the Department of Psychological Medicine, Clinical Attachment in Psychiatry was extended to two months and psychiatry was made a separate subject with independent evaluation at the final MBBS examination.
+The scope of the Department was widened by re-naming it as Department of Psychological Medicine and establishing academic positions in specialised areas.
+There had been significant reforms in the Research Ethics Committee during his tenure as its Chairman.

-His major achievement in the field of psychiatry has been the development of community psychiatry by establishing the National Council for Mental Health (NCMH) in 1982.
-This non government organisation introduced and supported a number of activities to raise the status of psychiatry and to develop new community based services through its two pioneering mental health resource centres at Borella and Gorakana.
-Apart from triggering the development of many new community organizations a large number of mental health professionals and the community benefitted from this activity.
-NCMH together with the ministry of health with the World Bank funding initiated the introduction of Medical Officer of Health programme which has become an important component of district mental health service activities.
+His major achievement in the field of psychiatry has been the development of Community Psychiatry by establishing the National Council for Mental Health (NCMH) in 1982.
+This Non-Government Organisation introduced and supported a number of activities to raise the status of psychiatry and to develop new community based services through its two pioneering mental health resource centres at Borella and Gorakana.
+Apart from triggering the development of many new community organisations, a large number of professionals in mental health and the community benefitted from this activity.
+NCMH together with the Ministry of Health and World Bank funding, initiated the introduction of Medical Officers of Health Programmes which has become an important component of district mental health service activities.